Delivery Modes

 get_reply_unless_failed_for | At-least-once + timeout | Reliable | MaybeDelivered after duration |

-All four modes are available as methods on ServiceEndpoint, the type generated for each method in a #[service] client.
-You can also call the underlying functions in moonpool::delivery directly if you are working outside the #[service] macro.
+All four modes are available as methods on the InterfaceMethod field generated for each method in a #[service] interface.
+The unified Calculator or PingPong struct emitted by the macro carries one InterfaceMethod<Req, Resp> per method, and the four delivery functions sit directly on it.
 The difference between modes is in what guarantees they provide and how they handle failures.

 send: Fire-and-Forget